 “I Found One Love”

 He would fly down once a month, for the weekend.
 He would follow-up his visits with daily phone calls and weekly letters, which included Shakespearean sonnets.
-He had to separate himself from the herd of hard-body, beach boys, swirling around Jane, sun-bathing on the white-sand, near the ocean.
-During those visits, Jane’s affection delicately evolved into love.
+He had to separate himself from the herd of hard-body, beach boys, swirling around Jane.
+My friend needed to remind Jane “To Save the Last Dance” for him.

-When his apartment lease expired, my friend bought a 3-bedroom, brick home, without consulting Jane.
+When his apartment lease expired, my friend bought a 3-bedroom, 2-story, brick home, with a natural fireplace, plaster walls, and a finished downstairs “Rec Room”, without consulting Jane.
 He sent Jane pictures & room descriptions.
 Jane’s Uncle Bob & Aunt Joan, along with Mary Jude, told Jane that this guy is serious, or crazy.

 That romantic scene evaporated at the airport.
 Instead, he shoved his hand with the ring-box in front of Jane, and said, “Here”.
 The next thing he knew, is that they were sitting in Jane’s parent’s living room, with Jane showing them the sparkling ring on her finger, saying, “We’re engaged”.